Mary Jones and her Bible: Journey

 Mary Jones was from a poor family, the daughter of a weaver, who lived at Llanfihangel-y-Pennant, Abergynolwyn, at the foot of Cader Idris near Dolgellau.
 She was born in December 1784.
-Her parents were devout Calvinistic Methodists, and she herself professed the Christian faith at eight years of age.
+Her parents were devout Calvinistic Methodists, called Jacob and Mary Jones.
+The Llanfihangel y Pennant Parish Register of Marriages records a marriage between a Jacob Jones and a Mary Jones on 25th May 1783.
+Mary Jones born 16th December 1784 herself professed the Christian faith at eight years of age.
 Having learned to read in the circulating schools organised by Thomas Charles, it became her burning desire to possess a Bible of her own.
 The nearest copy was at a farm two miles distant from her little cottage, and there was no copy on sale nearer than Bala – 26 mi away; and it was not certain that a copy could be obtained there.
 Welsh Bibles were scarce in those days.
 Having saved for six years until she had enough money to pay for a copy, she started one morning in the Spring of 1800 for Bala, and walked the 26 miles over mountainous terrain, barefoot as usual, to obtain a copy from Thomas Charles, the only individual with Bibles for sale in the area.
 According to one version of the story, Charles told her that all of the copies which he had received were sold or already spoken for.
 Mary was so distraught that Charles spared her one of the copies which was already promised to another.
 In another version, she had to wait two days for a supply of Bibles to arrive, and was able to purchase a copy for herself and two other copies for members of her family.
 According to tradition, it was the impression that this visit by Mary Jones left upon him that impelled Charles to propose to the Council of the Religious Tract Society the formation of a Society to supply Wales with Bibles.

 Mary later married a weaver named Thomas Jones.
 She died in 1864 aged 80 and was buried at the graveyard of Bryn-crug Calvinistic Methodist Chapel.

 The Bibles

-Two of Mary Jones' bibles are known, supporting the version of the story where she buys three books from Thomas Charles.
+Two of Mary Jones' Bibles are known, supporting the version of the story where she buys three books from Thomas Charles.
 One Bible is in the British and Foreign Bible Society's Archives in Cambridge University Library and one in the National Library of Wales.
 They are copies of the 1799 edition of the Welsh Bible, ten thousand copies of which were printed at Oxford for the Society for the Propagation of Christian Knowledge.
 In addition to the Old and New Testaments and the Apocrypha, the volume contains the Book of Common Prayer (in Welsh) and Edmwnd Prys's Welsh metrical Psalms.

 In the copy now in Cambridge, Mary Jones wrote the following (in English) on the last page of the Apocrypha (spelling is her own):

-The Cambridge copy of the bible was exhibited in Bala for 3 days in March 2016.
+The Cambridge copy of the Bible was exhibited in Bala for 3 days in March 2016.